-- 1. Compare and contrast cardiopulmonary pathologies or conditions with regards to anatomy, contributing factors, clinical presentation, diagnostic tests and procedures, management, assessment, and long-term effects. - a.
-Assessments: Lecture Examinations and Skill Check Assessments - 2.
-Review the medical record and physical therapy documentation to select, implement, and modify a therapeutic exercise program for a cardiopulmonary patient within the parameters of the physical therapist plan of care.
+2. Review the medical record and physical therapy documentation to select, implement, and modify a therapeutic exercise program for a cardiopulmonary patient within the parameters of the physical therapist plan of care.

-- a.
-Assessments: Lecture Examinations and Skill Check Assessments - 3.
-Perform appropriate data collection techniques to assist the physical therapist in monitoring the effects of therapeutic exercise interventions and discharge planning for a cardiopulmonary patient. - a.
-Assessments: Lecture Examinations and Skill Check Assessments - 4.
-Be proficient in CPR and emergency response and recognize the need for referral for other emotional and psychological conditions beyond the scope of practice of physical therapy. - a.
-Assessments: Lecture Examinations and Skill Check Assessments - 5.
-Compare and contrast stages of pressure wounds with regards to contributing factors, clinical presentation, management, assessment, and long-term effects. - a.
-Assessment: Assignment, Skill Check Assessment - 6.
-Be proficient with objective data collection and physical therapy interventions for wound care management. - a.
-Assessment: Assignment, Skill Check Assessment - 7.
-Communicate adequately and appropriately, both verbally and non-verbally, in a manner that fosters confidence, and reflects an understanding of socioeconomic, cultural, and psychological differences during data collection procedures on a mock patient scenario. - a.
-Assessment: Skill Check Assessment - 8.
-Demonstrate compliance within the scope of practice of a Physical Therapist Assistant in both legal and ethical dimensions. - a.
-Assessments: Lecture Examinations and Skill Check Assessments - 9.
-Demonstrate effective communication, collaboration, and teamwork skills within interprofessional healthcare teams, fostering a patient-centered approach to care delivery. - a.
-Assessments: Lecture Examinations, Interprofessional Education Reports - 10.
-Accurately and timely documents components of data collection in SOAP note format, including specific treatment parameters, application techniques, and treatment outcomes with correct billing for reimbursement for a mock patient scenario. - a.
+3. Perform appropriate data collection techniques to assist the physical therapist in monitoring the effects of therapeutic exercise interventions and discharge planning for a cardiopulmonary patient.

+a.
+Assessments: Lecture Examinations and Skill Check Assessments 5.
+Compare and contrast stages of pressure wounds with regards to contributing factors, clinical presentation, management, assessment, and long-term effects.

+a.
+Assessment: Assignment and Final Comprehensive Examination6.
+Be proficient with objective data collection and physical therapy interventions for wound care management.

+a.
+Assessment: Assignment and Final Comprehensive Examination 7.
+Communicate adequately and appropriately, both verbally and non-verbally, in a manner that fosters confidence, and reflects an understanding of socioeconomic, cultural, and psychological differences during data collection procedures on a mock patient scenario.

+a.
+Assessment: Skill Check Assessments

+8. Demonstrate compliance within the scope of practice of a Physical Therapist Assistant in both legal and ethical dimensions.

+a.
+Assessments: Lecture Examinations and Skill Check Assessments 9.
+Demonstrate effective communication, collaboration, and teamwork skills within interprofessional healthcare teams, fostering a patient-centered approach to care delivery.

+a.
+Assessments: Lecture Examinations, Interprofessional Education Reports 10.
+Accurately and timely documents components of data collection in SOAP note format, including specific treatment parameters, application techniques, and treatment outcomes with correct billing for reimbursement for a mock patient scenario.

+a.
 Assessments: Assignments in Trajecsys